nstefan/yastwai/GIT_WORKFLOW.md

 - When fixing tests, always check if the code is the problem before modifying the test
 - Never use `#[allow(dead_code)]` directives except for test-related code

-For more detailed information, refer to the yastai.mdc ruleset and the `COMMIT_GUIDELINES.md` document.
+For more detailed information, refer to the yastwai.mdc ruleset and the `COMMIT_GUIDELINES.md` document.